Our age is showing

 Coverage: Indoors and Out

-If you own a home, Home Protection covers the repair or replacement of utility lines, for which you are responsible, and the repair of systems not typically covered by homeowners insurance.
+If you own a home, Home Warranty covers the repair or replacement of utility lines, for which you are responsible, and the repair of systems not typically covered by homeowners insurance.

 Running the numbers